percona/everest-doc/docs/mongo_sharding.md

 Here are few recommendations to fine-tune your setup for MongoDB sharding:

-- To enhance the scalability of your cluster, consider **increasing** the number of **nodes**, which can include shards or routers, based on your anticipated load.
+- Scalability: To enhance your cluster's scalability, consider increasing the number of shards, based on your anticipated load.

-- Fault Tolerance

-    MongoDB uses replica sets for config servers to ensure fault tolerance.
-This ensures that if one config server fails, another replica can take over without impacting the cluster's availability.
+- Fault Tolerance: To ensure fault tolerance, MongoDB uses replica sets.
+This ensures that if one server fails, another replica can take over without impacting the cluster’s availability.

-- Redundancy

-    It is recommended that the configuration servers be deployed in a MongoDB sharded cluster as a replica set of 3 or 5 members.
-This is important for maintaining high availability and ensuring the sharded cluster continues functioning even if some config server members fail.
+- Redundancy: It is recommended that the nodes be deployed in a MongoDB sharded cluster as replica sets of 3 or 5 members.
+This is important for maintaining high availability and ensuring the sharded cluster continues functioning even if some servers fail.